Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Computational simulations

-Despite showing a similar behavior, entropy can have larger values in comparison to both $\Phi_{\beta}$ and $\Psi_{\beta}$.
-Besides, from the graphs it is possible to note that knowledge of both Fisher information forms allows us to predict an increase in $H_{\beta}$.
-According to our experiments, the results suggest that a necessary condition to increase the entropy of a GMRF model, is a divergence in the values of $\Phi_{\beta}$ and $\Psi_{\beta}$, that is, the information equilibrium condition cannot prevail.
-Looking at Figures \ref{fig:res6} and \ref{fig:res7} we can see that $\Phi_{\beta}$ and $\Psi_{\beta}$ start to diverge around the iteration 100 while entropy start to grow a little bit later, around the iteration 170.
+The results also show that the difference between $\Phi_{\beta}$ and $\Psi_{\beta}$ is maximum when the system operates with large values of $\beta$, that is, when organization emerges and there is a strong dependence struture among the random variables (the global configuration shows clear visible clusters and boundaries between them).
+In such states, it is expected that the majority of patterns be aligned to the global behavior, which causes the appearance of few but highly informative patterns: those connecting elements from different regions (boundaries).
+Besides that, the simulation suggests that it takes more time for the system to go from the information equilibruim state to organization than the opposite.
+We will see how this fact becomes clear by analyzing the \emph{Fisher curve} of the system.
+Finally, the results also suggest that both $\Phi_{\beta}$ and $\Psi_{\beta}$ are bounded by a superior value, possibly related to the size of the neighborhood system.

+Figure \ref{fig:variancia} shows the real parameter values used to generate the GMRF outputs (blue line), the maximum pseudo-likelihood estimative used to calculate $\Phi_{\beta}$ and $\Psi_{\beta}$ (red line), and also a plot of the asymptotic variances (uncertainty about the inverse temperature) along the entire MCMC simulation.

+We now proceed to the analysis of the Shannon entropy of the system along the simulation.
+Despite showing a behavior similar to $\Psi_{\beta}$, the range of values for entropy is significantly smaller.
+In this simulation we observed that $0 \leq H_{\beta} \leq 4.5$, $0 \leq \Phi_{\beta} \leq 18$ and $8 \leq \Psi_{\beta} \leq 61$.
+An interesting point is that knowledge of $\Phi_{\beta}$ and $\Psi_{\beta}$ allows us to infer the entropy of the system.
+For example, looking at Figures \ref{fig:res6} and \ref{fig:res7} we can see that $\Phi_{\beta}$ and $\Psi_{\beta}$ start to diverge a little bit earlier ($t \approx 80$) than the entropy in a GMRF model begins to grow ($t \approx 120$).
+Therefore, in an isotropic pairwise GMRF model, if the system is close to the information equilibrium condition, then $H_{\beta}$ is low since there is little variability in the observed configuration patterns.
+When the difference between $\Phi_{\beta}$ and $\Psi_{\beta}$ is large, $H_{\beta}$ increases.

-Another interesting measure is the global L-information, that is, the ratio between the two forms of expected Fisher information, $\Phi_{\beta}/\Psi_{\beta}$.
-An interesting property of this measure is that its values are always bounded by the $\left[0, 1\right]$ interval.
-With this single measurement it is possible to estimate and predict the global system behavior as shows Figure \ref{fig:res8}.
-A value close to one indicates the system is approximating the information equilibrium and a value close to zero indicates the system tends to a very organized and cohesive behavior (segmented), with clear informative patterns (boundaries).
+Another interesting global information-theoretic measure is \emph{L-information}, from now on denote by $L_{\beta}$, since it conveys all the information about the likelihood function (in a GMRF model only the first two derivatives of $L( \vec{\theta}; \mathbf{X}^{(t)} )$ are not null). $L_{\beta}$ is defined as the ratio between the two forms of expected Fisher information, $\Phi_{\beta}$ and $\Psi_{\beta}$.
+A nice property about this measure is that $0 \leq L_{\beta} \leq 1$.
+With this single measurement it is possible to gain insights about the global system behavior.
+Figure \ref{fig:res8} shows that a value close to one indicates a system approximating the information equilibrium condition, while a value close to zero indicates a system close to the maximum entropy condition (a stable configuration with boundaries and informative patterns).